growerp/growerp/GrowERPObs/3 Technical documentation/2 Flutter frontend.md

 # Packages
-Below a number of inclusions of techinal READme's expect for the admin package in various stages of development
+Below a number of inclusions of techincal READme's expect for the admin package in various stages of development

 ![](https://raw.githubusercontent.com/growerp/growerp/master/packages/admin/README.md)